Bournemouth v Newcastle

 The last of our Mar 16 Premier League betting tips is for Everton v Chelsea.
 Regardless of what happens between now and the end of the season, this will go down as another below-par effort from the home side who promised big things this term and they were expected to be challenging for a top-six berth.
 Instead, The Toffees have lost 13 and drawn seven of 30 and started the week in 11th.
 They have won just one of their last five, with three defeats showing in the same period.
-Newcastle were the latest side to stick the boot in, winning 3-2 at St James Park and we wouldn’t have our cash on the home win, 3/1 with Unibet.
+Newcastle was the latest side to stick the boot in, winning 3-2 at St James Park and we wouldn’t have our cash on the home win, 3/1 with Unibet.
 The draw trades 13/5.

-Chelsea remain in the hunt for a top-four finish in the Premier League and the return to Champions League football that would accompany it, but time is running out if they are to see off Man Utd and Arsenal and get their wish.
+Chelsea remains in the hunt for a top-four finish in the Premier League and the return to Champions League football that would accompany it, but time is running out if they are to see off Man Utd and Arsenal and get their wish.
 Arsenal moved into fourth with a win last time, Man Utd lost and Chelsea drew, three points separating the sides at present.
-The Blues can eat into that by grabbing a win at Goodison Park, but it’ll have to be done on the back of a busy week with the club in action on Thursday night, away to Dynamo Kiev in the Europa League.
+The Blues can eat into that by grabbing a win at Goodison Park, but it’ll have to be done on the back of a busy week with the club in action on Thursday night, away to Dynamo Kyiv in the Europa League.
 Chelsea win is 10/11 favourite with Bet365, but we’re having both teams to score at 3/4 (Ladbrokes).
 Another that’ll stand up in your weekend accumulators.

 Against the Grain